connor-myers/CSSE2310/README.md

-CSSE2310 is a introductory systems programming course at the University of Queensland.
+CSSE2310 is an introductory systems programming course at the University of Queensland.
 This repo has my solutions to the three programming assignments in the course.
 I received a high distinction in this course.

 ### Assignment One